-We recently uncovered the best cashmere sweaters for women (one of which was actually a men’s sweater), so we thought it was only fair to suss out the best cashmere sweaters for guys, too.
-Cashmere is the softer, often warmer cousin to sheep’s wool, and if you take good care of it, you can wear it forever.
-To help you find the right option for you — at the right price, too — we asked ten stylish men to point us to the best cashmere sweaters out there.
-Ahead, their favorites, including classic cable knits and far-out tie-dyes.
+We’re deep enough into winter that you’ve identified your most reliable sweaters, and may have noticed a gap in your wardrobe for warm, comfortable, and nice-looking pieces.
+Cashmere fits the bill — the fiber is the softer and often warmer cousin to sheep’s wool, cultivated from the downy undercoat of certain types of goats.
+If you take good care of it, you can wear it forever.
+To help you find the right option for you — at the right price too — we asked 12 stylish men about the best cashmere sweaters out there.
+Below are their favorites including classic cable knits and far-out tie-dyes.

-Best under $100 cashmere sweaters
+Best under-$100 cashmere sweaters

-Best under $200 cashmere sweaters
+Best under-$200 cashmere sweaters

 “Falconeri is known for their cashmere, and it really shows in the craftsmanship of their garments,” says Sharpe of this Italian brand.
-While many of their cashmere sweaters are pricey, this one, which was originally $300, is currently on sale for half off and still available in almost all sizes and colors.
+While many of Falconeri’s cashmere sweaters are pricey, this one, which was originally $300, is currently on sale for half off and still available in almost all sizes and colors.
 “This crewneck is a classic — lightweight, soft feel, and comes in a plethora of colors.
 It’s my pick for elevated WFH looks,” adds Sharpe.
 “You can’t go wrong.”